rtm516/GeyserMC-wiki/Floodgate.md

 Check the server log for their UUIDs, or use [this method](FAQ#how-do-i-find-a-players-uuid-without-them-joining-when-using-floodgate).

 ## Using PlaceholderAPI
 If you're using the Bukkit version of Floodgate, download the Placeholder plugin [here](https://github.com/rtm516/FloodgatePlaceholders/).
 Using the placeholders shouldn't require additional setup other than having [PlaceholderAPI](https://www.spigotmc.org/resources/placeholderapi.6245/) installed.

-If you're using the BungeeCord version of Geyser, then you'll need to follow these steps:
-+ Edit the floodgate config in your BungeeCord server and enable `send-floodgate-data` in it
-+ Then make sure you've enabled `ip_forwarding` in your BungeeCord config.yml and `bungeecord` in your `spigot.yml`
-+ Add Floodgate to Spigot server and restart it, then close the server and copy the key file in your BungeeCord server to Spigot server.
-+ Then put the placeholder plugin and PlaceholdersAPI in your Spigot server and it should work.
+See the section above on installing Floodgate on backend servers if you wish to use this on BungeeCord.

 ## Using Skript
 If you're using the Bukkit version of Floodgate, there is an unofficial plugin that adds Skript support [here](https://github.com/DoctorMacc/floodgate-skript).